Catalan counties: Creation

-The reconquista from the Moors by the Franks began in 785.
-In 785, Rostany (or Rostaing) was made Count of Girona, the first of the Catalan counties to be established.
+The Frankish conquest of the area from Muslim control began in 759, shortly after the capture of Narbonne, with the establishment of the County of Rosselló, the first of what would later become the Catalan counties to be established.
+In 785, Rostany (or Rostaing) was made Count of Girona, the first one south of the Pyrenees.
 Besalú and Empúries were originally part of Girona.
-In 801, in the greatest military triumph of his long career, the young Louis took Barcelona, the greatest city of the Catalan littoral.
-When Urgell and Cerdanya were subdued around 798, they were also made counties and Borrell was made count.
+When Urgell and Cerdanya were conquered by Carolingian forces around 798, they were also made counties of the Hispanic March and Borrell was made count.
 He took a very active part in the subsequent conquest of Osona in 799 and the successful siege of Barcelona in 801.
 He was made count of Osona in 799, perhaps as a reward for his services.
-In 801, the greatest of the counties, Barcelona, was established under Bera.
-In 812, Count Odilo of Girona (which included Besalú and Empúries) died and the county also passed to Bera.
+In 801, in the greatest military triumph of his long career, Louis the Pious, son of Charlamagne, took Barcelona from its Muslim rulers, making it the greatest city of the Hispanic March's littoral.
+The County of Barcelona was established and Bera was made its count.
+In 812, Count dilo of Girona (which included Besalú and Empúries) died and the county also passed to Bera.

 In 804 and 805, Borrell participated in the expeditions to Tortosa, but not in the subsequent campaigns of 808 and 809.
 On Borrell's death in 820, Osona was given to Rampon and Urgell and Cerdanya went to Aznar Galíndez.
 Also in 820, Bera went into political disfavour and lost the countships of Barcelona and Girona, which also went to Rampon.